 LaGuardia flights temporarily grounded as wildfire smoke clogs air travel across US

-New York City’s skies darkened on Wednesday afternoon as wildfire smoke drifted across northeast
+New York City’s skies darkened on Wednesday afternoon as wildfire smoke drifted across Northeast

 Federal authorities temporarily grounded flights at New York City’s LaGuardia Airport “due to low visibility” from wildfire smoke smothering the East Coast.